 At this point we were missing exactly four cards: Squall’s card, which we’d have to earn at a later stage in the narrative; one card that we’ll get to in a moment; and two standard, “Level 7” cards, representing bosses, which have to be won from the general pool.
 We had lucked into all the other Level 7 (and 8!) cards during earlier parts of the game.
 But as it turns out, when I say the Level 7 cards were in the “general pool,” that’s a little misleading.
-Every player in the game has access to different levels.
+Every player in the game has access to different levels from the pool, not necessarily related to one another.
 Some research revealed that the best way to get Level 7 cards is to go to the small handful of people that not only play them, but play very few other levels of cards, since it reduces the pool of random results overall.
 Level 7 and 8 cards are relatively rare, so a lot of FFVIII players like to play against Martine, formerly of Galbadia Garden, as he’s got a pretty good setup.
 That said, there are a few better options at this stage in the game.
 You could use the Elder in Shumi Village, the Artisan in Shumi Village, and there are some folks on Disc 4 later on that are better, too.
 Key problem: every single one of these fonts of rare cards follow the rules of the Trabia region.
 You know… a region with the Random rule in play!
 Sheesh, no wonder everyone favours Martine!

 The next card (and the last we could get without advancing the plot) would require a sidequest.
 We started off by going around the world and visiting a few key places where you could find the UFO from earlier.
 There’s basically nothing indicating these locations, by the way, and the one hidden on a beach has to be the worst.
 Thankfully, you can have Enc-None on to turn off random encounters while you do this junk, but you have to learn about that by accident if you aren’t following a guide, since the UFO scenes behave like random encounters in every other regard!
 This sidequest’ll get worse in time, but before it got worse, we got interrupted by a side-trip.

 You see, it just so happens that one of the UFO encounters can be found next to Winhill, so we decided to go investigate Winhill itself.
 While the place looked mostly like how Laguna had left it, a lot had changed inside.
-For starters, two SeeD dropouts were now working there full-time as mercenaries and were, embarrassingly, doing better than Laguna ever was, even gaining the respect of the people where he hadn’t.
-A lot of people in town were willing to talk about Rayne, but we were given no details about her death, or the fate (or even existence) of her rumoured child.
+For starters, two SeeD dropouts were now working there full-time as mercenaries, and were, embarrassingly, doing better than Laguna ever was, even gaining the respect of the people where he hadn’t.
+A lot of people in town were willing to talk about Raine, but we were given no details about her death, or the fate (or even existence) of her rumoured child.
 But as we checked out the manor at the back of town, we stumbled across a sidequest, wherein the man in charge was looking for his missing vase.
 For some reason, he suspected a ghost of stealing it!

 Nearby was an obvious suit of armour, with a mysterious third leg part a few feet to one side of it (which was never explained, by the way.
 If the characters hadn’t explicitly mention it, I would have mistaken it for a graphical glitch!).
 By examining the armour, it seemed to come at us before collapsing and revealing a Chicobo inside.
 We were lucky, as this scene only happens if Irvine or Quistis is in your party, and we had both!
-Really unfair way to run a sidequest, by the way, as I understand there aren’t any hints if or even that you do anything wrong.
+Really unfair way to run a sidequest, by the way, as I understand there aren’t any hints if or even that you did anything wrong.
 Unfortunately, while the Chicobo turned out to have the vase, the vase had been broken and it only had one piece of it.
 It was up to us to search the rest of town for the others.
 One involved stopping another Chicobo at a crossing to get three prizes, including the vase piece and a mis-labelled Phoenix Pinion (mistakenly marked as a boring-old “Phoenix Down”).
-The others involved talking to people who knew Rayne and learning a few trifles of her story, nothing that couldn’t have been gleaned from context, but still appreciated and sad.
-We even saw Rayne’s “ghost” a few times.
+The others involved talking to people who knew Raine and learning a few trifles of her story, nothing that couldn’t have been gleaned from context, but still appreciated and sad.
+We even saw Raine’s “ghost” a few times.
 Ultimately the only prize for the quest was another trifle (even if we had come here after unlocking the mobile Garden, it still would have been a trifle), but the narrative was nice.
 I think I would have moved the Phoenix Pinion to the end of the quest to make it feel more rewarding!

 Back to UFO business.
 The next step is the least intuitive yet: you have to land on top a specific mountain (which are valid landing and walking spaces for virtually the first time in FF history), to find the UFO near the Chocobo Sanctuary north of Esthar, an area full of mountains.
-No clues points you up here but the forests on top of the mountains, by the way.
+No clues points you up here but the forests on top of the mountains, and nothing whatsoever to this specific spot, by the way.
 Here, you destroy the UFO in a single attack, only for it to crash elsewhere.
 At least it’s not in a hard-to-find location if you know where to look (which you don’t): it’s right next to the crater where Balamb Garden used to root.
 Again, no clues.

 Once you get there, it’s time to meet the UFO’s pilot: an alien called a “PuPu.”
 You know, after the sound it makes, and not the scat fetish it won’t shut up about.
 You can straight-up murder the PuPu to get a relatively rare item (and after all the stalking and vehicular destruction, maybe that would be in-character), but you can also appease it, Magic Pot-style, by giving it five Elixirs.
 Hell, we’re barely using items at all, have all the Elixirs you want!
 When I accidentally wasted an Elixir on the party, I wanted to reset (and ultimately did) but Kyle urged me not to, because in his mind, we weren’t going to use it anyways!
 Giving the PuPu five Elixirs gives you its card for Triple Triad, the only card in the game that can never be replaced if you Refine it.
 If Refined, it turns into the incredibly rare Hungry Cookpot item, which can otherwise only be found as a top-tier item via Chocobo World or Angelo’s special ability, Angelo Search.
 The Cookpot teaches a GF a certain ability, but which ability I won’t say, at least not until we get the GF can do it naturally.
 In any event, we weren’t going to Refine the card, we were going to keep it, even though it’s an absolutely terrible Triple Triad card.
 After all: it was part of the collection!
 What a day we’re having.